Cosmetic & Restorative Dental Bridges

 Dental bridges are a popular treatment for patients who are missing some teeth but still have healthy teeth remaining that can support a dental bridge.
 Bridges are comprised of a pontic or multiple pontics, which act as a replacement tooth/teeth and the part of the bridge that holds the pontic in place.
 There are several styles of bridges that can address different needs, such as the traditional bridge, which is used for patients who still have natural teeth on both side of the gap, a cantilever dental bridge, which only requires one natural tooth to fill the gap, a Maryland dental bridge, which also requires natural teeth on both sides of the gap, but uses a framework bonded to the backs of the teeth rather than a dental crown, or an implant supported bridge, which holds the bridge in place with a dental implant.

 As a native of Greenville and fourth generation dentist, Dr. Preston Hamrick is proud to serve his community by developing personal relationships with all his patients and working hard to understand their needs and goals.
-Read on to learn more about dental bridges, or to schedule a consultation or learn more about our services, call us today at 864.292.5125.
+Read on to learn more about dental bridges, or to schedule a consultation with our dentist or learn more about our services including dental crowns, call us today at our Greenville South Carolina practice 864.292.5125.

 SMILE WITH CONFIDENCE.
 CALL TODAY.